jaredmckay17/ClassScheduler/README.md

 - Courses with prerequisite courses must appear in standard output after those prequisite courses (essentially creating a 'schedule' of how courses should be taken for a student).

 ## How to Use
-The Python file itself is invoked by a Bash script provided aptly named 'scheduler' and by passing a JSON file as a parameter to that Bash script in the following format:
+The Python file itself is invoked by a Bash script provided aptly named 'scheduler' and by passing a JSON file as a parameter to that Bash script (e.g. ./scheduler JSON File) in the following format:

 - Each object in the JSON file has these keys:
     - name (type string, must be provided and cannot be None)